wurthless-elektroniks/elpiss/readme.md

 This is in an experimental/early stage.
 Bugs still need to be fixed.
 You can try it on your system, but I can't guarantee it works in a real-world scenario.

+**THIS DOES NOT SUPPORT XEBUILD YET!** It crashes if you try.
+It is only useful for loading XeLL right now.

 ## Why doesn't Elpis work with EXT_CLK right now?

 CB_B 9188, which current Glitch2 images use, does not support Elpis boards with Samsung SDRAMs.